casimir10/AndroidStarterApp/README.md

 # AndroidStarterApp

-An exercise in utilizing Android Studio
+Purpose: An exercise in utilizing Android Studio's basic functionality

+- Sending Data between Fragments
+- Using Text Views and buttons
+- Sending message prompts to the screen
+- Allowing user input
+- Creating a simple passcode screen